gasteigerjo/dimenet/README.md

 ## TensorFlow 2

 For this implementation we have migrated the original code to TensorFlow 2.
 The predictions are the same but we observe a slowdown of 2x compared to the original TensorFlow 1 implementation, despite extensive efforts to mitigate this.
 Since GPU profiling is currently broken in Tensorflow 2.1 (see https://github.com/tensorflow/tensorboard/issues/3256), we can't properly investigate the issue.
-We will have to wait until profiling is fixed or a new, faster TensorFlow version comes around.
+We will have to wait until profiling is fixed or a new, faster TensorFlow version comes out.

 ## Run the code
 This repository contains a notebook for training the model (`train.ipynb`) and for generating predictions on the test set with a trained model (`predict.ipynb`).
-It also contains a training script for training the model on a cluster with Sacred and SEML (`train_seml.py`).
+It also contains a script for training the model on a cluster with Sacred and SEML (`train_seml.py`).

 ## Architecture